alexzel/react-hook-qrcode-svg/README.md

 # react-hook-qrcode-svg

-React hook that generates QR code as SVG path.
+React hook that generates QR code and returns SVG path.

-You can use SVG path for `<svg>` element rendering or building a data URL (could be useful when it comes to downloading or printing).
+You can use SVG path for `<svg>` element rendering or building a data URL (useful when it comes to downloading or printing).

 See QR code generator: [QR-Code-generator](https://github.com/nayuki/QR-Code-generator/tree/master/typescript-javascript).